+Pay increases Pay increases are assumed to happen at the beginning of the fiscal year.
+This is equivalent to assuming that reported earnings are pensionable earnings for the year ending on the valuation date.
+Final average salary For present value of future benefit purposes, final average salary was calculated in accordance with pay increase assumptions, but was not permitted to fall below the final average salary reported in the data.
 Unknown data for certain members To prepare this report, GRS has used and relied on participant data supplied by the Fund.
 Although GRS has reviewed the data in accordance with Actuarial Standards of Practice No. 23, GRS has not verified or audited any of the data or information provided.
-In cases where submitted data was missing or incomplete, the following assumptions were applied: Data for active members: There were 200 members reported with zero or invalid salary (<\$100).
-We used prior year salary (121 members), if available, otherwise, high five salary with a 10% load to account for salary increases (68 members).
-If neither pay or high five salary was available, we assumed a value of \$45,000 (11 members).
-There were 15 members reported with zero or negative service.
+In cases where submitted data was missing or incomplete, the following assumptions were applied:

+Data for active members:

+There were 218 members reported with zero or invalid salary (<\$100).
+We used prior year salary (107 members), if available, otherwise, high five salary with a 10% load to account for salary increases (99 members).
+If neither pay or high five salary was available, we assumed a value of \$45,000 (12 members).

+There were 16 members reported with zero or negative service.
 Due to the small number of members with zero service, and based on direction from MSRS, we used service of 0 years for these members.

-There were also 106 members reported without a gender and 17 members reported with a missing or invalid date of birth.
+There were also 214 members reported without a gender and 8 members reported with an invalid date of birth.
 We assumed the member was hired at age 37 and female gender.

-Data for terminated members: There were 247 members reported with a missing or invalid benefit.
+Data for terminated members:

+There were 249 members reported with a missing or invalid benefit.
 If available, we calculated benefits for these members using the reported Average Salary, Credited Service and Termination Date provided.
-If Average Salary was not reported or invalid (242 members), we assumed a value of \$40,000.
-If termination date was not reported (3 members), we assumed the member terminated at age 40 (or current age if younger than 40).
-If credited service was either not reported or invalid (6 members), we assumed a value of 5.0 years.
-There were no members with a missing date of birth, and one member with an invalid gender.
+If Average Salary was not reported or invalid (244 members), we assumed a value of \$40,000.
+If termination date was not reported (4 members), we assumed the member terminated at age 40 (or current age if younger than 40).
+If credited service was either not reported or invalid (4 members), we assumed a value of 5.0 years.

+There were no members with a missing date of birth and two members with an invalid gender.
 We assumed female gender for the valuation.

-Data for members receiving benefits: There were 52 members reported without a gender.
+Data for members receiving benefits:

+There were 51 members reported without a gender.
 We assumed female gender for the valuation.
 No retired members were reported with an invalid date of birth.

-There were 8 members reported without a benefit.
+There was one member reported without a benefit.
 Due to the small number of members with missing benefits, we made no adjustment to the reported data for members receiving benefits.

+Unknown data for certain

+members

+(Concluded)

+Data for members receiving benefits:

-There were 14 survivor members reported with a certain and life option but with a certain end date prior to the valuation date.
+There were 19 survivor members reported with a certain and life option but with a certain end date prior to the valuation date.
 These members were excluded from the valuation.

-There were 102 retirees reported with a survivor option and a survivor date of death.
+There were 101 retirees reported with a survivor option and a survivor date of death.
 We assumed no benefit was payable to the survivor, and the member benefit already reflected the increase to the life annuity (i.e. "bounce back,") if applicable.